Advertisement

 1 Gallon3,785.4112816

-This volume converter is designed for real people in the US, UK, Canada, Australia and Europe who just want a fast, accurate answer without memorizing formulas.
+This volume converter is designed for real people who just want a fast, accurate answer without memorizing formulas.
 Type a value once and instantly see it in liters, milliliters, US & UK gallons, cups, pints, quarts, ounces and more.

 For simple percentage changes you can also use our Percentage Calculator, and if you're working with interest or loans, check the Loan Calculator and Compound Interest Calculator.